ece-student/Team-16/docs/lab3/lab3.md

 ![](red.png)

-## Description of how resistor values were chosen
+## Description for how resistor values were chosen for VGA

 * We had three resistors for the red and green color output and two for the blue color output from the VGA.
 * The resistor values were calculated using the concept of voltage division.